jfikar/xhpl-aarch64/README.md

 #### Odroid-HC4

 Set the fan speed to the maximum by `sudo systemctl stop fancontrol`.
 Verify by running `sensors`, you should see around 4500RPM and `/sys/class/hwmon/hwmon0/pwm1_enable` should be 0.
+The CPU temperature is under 52C.

 #### Odroid-M1